neokt/neokt.github.io/_posts/2016-09-28-turnstile-traffic.md

 - What is the question you want to answer (and the business case for this question)?
 - What data do you plan on using and how will you obtain it?

-Thankfully, the project parameters addressed both of those questions - but I imagine that a lot of time will be spent here when embarking on more open ended projects in the future.
+Thankfully, the project parameters addressed both of those questions - but I imagine that a lot of time will be spent here when embarking on more open-ended projects in the future.

 ## Project Scoping
-We divided the problem space into two distinct areas for exploration:
+We first divided the problem space into two distinct areas for exploration:

 - **Volume** - Maximizing exposure to subway commuters
 - **Conversion** - Optimizing the likelihood of collecting signatures from desirable gala attendees and donors